OleHolmNielsen/ITwiki/docs/Lenovo_SD650-N_V2.rst

 ..
 Contents::

 This page contains information about Lenovo SD650-N_V2_ servers deployed in our cluster.
-The Lenovo ThinkSystem SD650-N_V2_ is a 2-socket 1U server that features the AMD EPYC 9004 "Genoa" family of processors and 4 GPUs.
+The Lenovo ThinkSystem SD650-N_V2_ is a 2-socket 1U server that features the Intel Xeon family of processors and 4 GPUs.

 The nodes are housed in the upgraded ThinkSystem DW612S_ enclosure.